AI-Created-projects/task_manager_mcp/README.md

 - `description` (string, optional): Description of the task
 - `deadline` (string, optional): Deadline for the task in ISO 8601 format (YYYY-MM-DD)
 - `solved` (boolean, optional): Whether the task is completed (true) or not (false), defaults to false
+- `created` (string, optional): When the task was created in ISO 8601 format, defaults to current time

 **Output:**
 - Object representing the created task